HeloiseS/atlasvras/_sources/eyeball.rst

 and receiving alerts**.
 Its role is to **rank the alerts from 0 to 10**, with higher ranks being more likely to be extra-galactic transients.
-It also automatically garbages alerts with low scores (for more detail see `Garbage Policies <garbaging>`_) so you can focus on the most promising alerts.
+It also automatically garbages alerts with low scores (for more detail see `Garbage Policies <about.html#garbaging>`_) so you can focus on the most promising alerts.

 The slackbot triggers at the end of each ATLAS ingest and sends a message the ``#vra`` channel on the QUB slack.
 In each `st3ph3n` alert you will see two lines:

 1. How many Fast Track (<100 Mpc) objects have rank >4 and how many other (low rank) alerts there are.You should **eyeball ALL ranks in the Fast Track list**.
 2. How many alerts in the standard eyeball list with ranks >4.